Applications and fees for Summer 2024 housing will be open in late winter 2024. All apartments are on a first come first

 The Gewirz Student Center offers apartment-style living in the heart of Washington, D.C.
 Summer associates, interns, and enrolled students can all enjoy the privacy of individual bedrooms, while sharing full kitchens and bathrooms with one to two other residents.
 Summer residents are automatically members of GULC’s state-of-the-art Sport and Fitness Center.
 Rates are listed under the Apartment Information tab on the sidebar.
-Cable, wireless internet, electricity, water, trash removal, and all relevant taxes are included in the rates.
+Wireless internet, electricity, water, trash removal, and all relevant taxes are included in the rates.

 Applicants must be at least 18 years of age and in D.C. for an academic purpose (internship, classes, job, studying for the bar exam, etc.).